Learn more about the repurposed studio and the Philippe Vandenberg Foundation’s conservation programme.

-A customised structure of closed shelves flanking both sides of the studio now provides secure storage for Vandenberg’s paintings and drawings.
-As the front panels are designed for display, the structure can also be used to show some of the Foundation’s vast holdings.
-The original working area — the easel, the arrangement of paintings on the wall and the visual documentation that served as inspiration — has not been touched.
-Paying tribute to Vandenberg’s working environment, this setting offers visitors a unique opportunity to appreciate the raw atmosphere of the studio and the artist’s modus operandi.
-Operating as a small museum, the Foundation warmly welcomes visitors, accommodates scholars and students who are conducting research, and organises seminars that explore the work and practice of Philippe Vandenberg.
+A customised structure of shelves flanking both sides of the studio now provides storage for paintings and drawings.
+Connected by panels that are designed for display, the structure can also be used to show the foundation’s vast holdings.
+The original working area — the easels, the paintings on the wall and sources of inspiration — has not been touched, paying tribute to the original working environment.